 Driver Booster is a free and one of the best driver update software.
 It can update all the drivers available on your system.
-Once you download and install Driver Booster, it starts scanning for the drivers, removes all the outdated drivers, and update the drivers.
+Once you download and install Driver Booster, it starts scanning for the drivers, identifies all the outdated drivers, and update them.
 It also protects you from hardware failure, conflicts, and system crashes.

 - Auto Download for a new update

 - Protection against hardware failure and system crashes